mrd0x/secblog/src/pages/bypass-2fa-using-novnc/index.md

 ![VNC-Port](./vnc-port.png)

-The first tigerVNC session (port 5901) will be publicly accessible on port 80.
-The second tigerVNC session (port 5902) will be publicly accessible on port 81.
+The first TigerVNC session (port 5901) will be publicly accessible on port 80.
+The second TigerVNC session (port 5902) will be publicly accessible on port 81.

 ![noVNC-1](./novnc1.png)